xinyang-liu1217/tst/content/authors/glwu/_index.md

 ---
 # Display name
-title: "Jian-Xin Gao"
+title: "Guo-Liang Wu"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Jxgao"
+- Name "Glwu"

 # Is this the primary user of the site?
 superuser: false